Article

 How we do partnership

-Learn more about the history of the SPF and the benefits partnership working has for employers, staff, patients and service users.
+Learn more about the national SPF and the benefits partnership working.

-Although social partnership arrangements have been in place since 1998, a refreshed approach to partnership working was needed following the major announcement on transforming community services in 2006.
+Although national social partnership arrangements have been in place since 1998, a refreshed approach to partnership working was needed following the major announcement on transforming community services in 2006.
 The announcement caused concerns and difficulties for stakeholders in the NHS for England.
-The concerns were addressed by Patricia Hewitt the then health secretary and the ensuing discussions, facilitated by the TUC, led to an agreement by the end of that year which established the SPF.
+The concerns were addressed by Patricia Hewitt, the then health secretary, and the ensuing discussions, facilitated by the TUC, led to an agreement which established the SPF.

-• gives an opportunity for employers and trade unions to contribute their experiences and ideas on the development of policy that impacts on the health and social care workforce
+• gives an opportunity for employers and trade unions to contribute their experiences and ideas on the development of policy that impacts on the health workforce

 • gives partners the ability to assess the likely impact of emerging policy on the NHS workforce and to mitigate risk